hannanrazalli/Welding-Symbol-JS-/README.md

           setGap(4);
           setRootFace(0);
       } else {
-          // Existing logic for others
           const maxThickness = Math.max(Number(t1), Number(t2), isT3Enabled ?
 Number(t3) : 0, isT4Enabled ?
 Number(t4) : 0);
           if (maxThickness >= 20) { setAngle(30); } else { setAngle(50); }

-          // Restore defaults if coming from a constrained joint like 3-member
-          // We check if the values match the constraints of 3-member to reset them.
-          // This prevents resetting if the user just manually changed something else.
-          // Although for simplicity and "maintain as before", setting to default 2 is safest when switching types. if (jointType !== 'three_member') {
+           if (jointType !== 'three_member') {
-               // Only reset if they look like the 3-member defaults to avoid annoyance?
-               // Or just reset when jointType changes?
-               // Since `jointType` is a dependency, this runs on change.
-               // But it also runs on t1 change.
-               // We don't want to reset RootFace every time t1 changes for normal joints.
-               // Refined logic:
-               // This requires a ref to track previous jointType or just accepting a reset on t-change is okay?
-               // Actually, "maintain as before" means for normal joints, it's 2.
-               // Let's just set it to 2 if it is 0. if (rootFace === 0) setRootFace(2);
+               if (rootFace === 0) setRootFace(2);
                if (gap === 4) setGap(2);
            }